What Is the Difference Between an LCSW and an LMFT?

 Pursue a Career in LMFT

 An LMFT degree will prepare you to identify and diagnose interpersonal issues that many families face.
-Pacific Oaks College offers a Master’s Degree in Marriage and Family Therapy at our Pasadena campus that helps students develop the skills to become a family therapist or counselor.
-This LMFT program is also designed to prepare students for the California licensing exam needed to practice as a licensed marriage and family therapist in the state.
+Pacific Oaks College offers a master’s degree in Marriage and Family Therapy at our Pasadena campus that helps students develop the skills to become a family therapist or counselor.
+This LMFT program is also designed to prepare students for the California licensing exam needed to practice as a Licensed Marriage and Family Therapist in the state.

-What is an LCSW?
+What Is an LCSW?

 Licensed Clinical Social Workers (LCSWs) hold a master’s degree in social work and are licensed to provide diagnoses and counseling services to individuals suffering from mental, behavioral, and other emotional issues.
 Social workers often work on a one-on-one basis with clients in clinical practices, schools, hospitals, and various other settings where clinical work is required.
 As an LCSW, the use of psychological diagnosis, evaluations, and treatment provides clients with the resources and plans to move toward better lives.
 Discover how to become a licensed social worker in California.